 “It’s really important in anybody’s business to look beyond the current squabbles and think about the long term,” said Hadfield.
 “The same countries that went to war 50 years ago work together to go to space.
 That’s the difference a common goal can make.”

-According to an official U.S. government report following that tragedy, “In our view, the NASA organisational culture had as much to do with this accident as the foam.”
+According to an official U.S. government report following that tragedy, “In our view, the NASA organizational culture had as much to do with this accident as the foam.”
 It cited such agency oversights as budget reductions, lax testing protocols due to past success, and managerial complacency.

 Hadfield experienced his own emergency when he had to attach a docking module to space station Mir, but its sensors were emitting incongruent measurements.
 He reverted to a technique he learned in the stimulator, which involved using his thumb to measure distance and a stopwatch to determine when to fire the necessary thrusters.